 April 21, 1949 - The Medical Association of the State of Alabama presented Dr. P.L.
 Hollingsworth of Belleville, Ala. a Certificate of Distinction for 50 years in the practice of medicine.

 April 21, 1949 – The Evergreen Courant reported that Ottis Johnson, former Evergreen Greenie star, was currently leading the Troy State Teacher’s College baseball team in batting with a .320 average.
 Ottis starred with the Greenies for three seasons, always batting near the .400 mark, and was one of the Tri-County Baseball League’s top outfielders.
 This was his first season with the college squad.
 The TROY MESSENGER, daily paper in Troy, Ala., had this to say about Ottis: “At present, right fielder Ottis Johnson is leading the pack at the plate with a .320 average.
-The big flychaser has added plenty of power to the Wave attack since breaking into the lineup.
+The big fly-chaser has added plenty of power to the Wave attack since breaking into the lineup.
 This is his first season of baseball with the Wavemen.”

-April 21, 1958 - The 12th Annual Evergreen Junior Chamber of Commerce-sponsored Conecuh County Fat Calf Show was scheduled to be held in Evergeen on this Monday, according to John Horne, chairman of the Jaycee committee in charge.
+April 21, 1958 - The 12th Annual Evergreen Junior Chamber of Commerce-sponsored Conecuh County Fat Calf Show was scheduled to be held in Evergreen on this Monday, according to John Horne, chairman of the Jaycee committee in charge.

 April 21, 1963 – Dock Eli Higdon passed away at the age of 76 after a long illness.
 Higdon, a Mason, was a widely known and highly respected Conecuh County farmer and businessman, serving as director of the Conecuh County Exchange for many years.
 During World War I, he served with distinction in the U.S. Army in France as a scout for the famed Wildcat Division.
+Born on Feb.
+2, 1887, he is buried in the Arkadelphia Cemetery at Loree.

 April 21, 1965 - The Central Intelligence Agency and the Defense Intelligence Agency reported a “most ominous” development: a regiment of the People’s Army of Vietnam – the regular army of North Vietnam – division was now operating with the Viet Cong in South Vietnam.
-Prior to this, it was believed that South Vietnam was dealing with an internal insurgency by the Viet Cong; the report detailed that, in fact, the Viet Cong forces were being joined in the war against the Saigon government by North Vietnamese army units.
-In short, the report revealed that South Vietnam was now involved in a much larger war than originally believed.

 April 21, 1972 – A number of awards were presented at the Evergreen High School athletic banquet, including Whalon Oliver, Evergreen Civil Air Patrol Best Lineman Award; Wavie Ausby, WBLO Best Back Trophy and Basketball MVP Trophy; Marshall Davis, Best Sportsmanship Trophy; Frank Murphy, and Evergreen Jaycees Best All Around Player Award.
 Coach Wendell Hart was also presented with a special award in honor of his retirement after 26 years as a coach.